-The Chemistry and Physics programs are interested in grants that will help us update and add to the instrumentation and equipment we use in our laboratory curriculum.
+The Chemistry and Physics Department is always interested in grants that will help us update and add to the instrumentation and equipment we use in our laboratory curriculum.
+This would benefit both the students and the College.
 We are also seeking funding and assistance for expanding our program in Petaluma.